tgbugs/docs.sparc.science/pages/data_submission/submit_data.md

 **Steps for creating a draft dataset:**
 - Create and name a dataset in the SPARC Data Repository (within the **SPARC Consortium Organization** on Blackfynn)
 - Provide a short description for the dataset
-- Upload files and organize the dataset according to the requirements of the SPARC Data Standards Committee and Data Curation Team (see below).Users can either:
-  - create the SPARC required folder hierarchy on the DAT-Core platform, or
+- Upload files and organize the dataset according to the requirements of the SPARC Data Standards Committee and Data Curation Team (see below).
+For many users the easiest method is to drag the parent folder of the BIDS folder hierarchy into the DAT-Core platform.
+All files will be uploaded and the folder structure will be maintained.
-  - **create and upload a zip file with the correct folder hierarchy and files**.
-This method is available temporarily until the DAT-Core natively supports dragging nested folders into the web-application.
-In this case, once the dataset is shared with the curation team, the DAT-Core unzip the uploaded file and create the folder hierarchy on the platform.
 - Share the data with the curation team and NIH

 **SPARC dataset requirements** Each dataset will comprise the following: